Identifying Drop-Off Points On Your Website with Google Analytics

 Note that not all exit pages are inherently bad.
 For example, on an ecommerce site, if someone exits from a checkout page, that person completed a purchase.
 That was the desired action.
 If you link out to affiliate sites where people can buy products, and someone follows that link off your site, again, they have completed the desired course of action.
 In these cases, an exit is a positive sign.

-Looking at high bounce rate and exit pages alone tells only part of the story.
+Looking at high bounce rate and exit pages alone tell only part of the story.
 You also want to look at the paths users took through a site before dropping off.
 This will help you to discover what pages led them to the exit pages.
 If someone exited from a particular blog post, that person may still have read five other articles before leaving the site.
 In order to look at these paths, use the Behavior Flow report.

 This report, accessed via Behavior > Behavior Flow in the Google Analytics reporting interface, shows you the most common paths people used to navigate through your site.
 You’ll see the top pages along with the volume of drop-offs for each step of engagement.